HyhyY190/fitnes/README.md

   - Provide reports on facility usage, attendance, or member achievements.
   - Provide analytical data to help members and coaches optimize training programs.
 - Content Management:
-   -Makes it easier for administrators to manage website content such as articles, health tips.
+  - Makes it easier for administrators to manage website content such as articles, health tips.

 ## 👨‍💻Technology Used
 - PHP Native